-The death of a parent is one of the most traumatic events a child experiences1.
+The death of a parent is one of the most traumatic events in a child’s life1.

-In the first two years after losing a parent, children are more likely to experience psychiatric problems.
-Children with depression or stressors in the family are most likely to suffer from depression or other mental illnesses2.
+According to research, in the first two years after losing a parent, children are more likely to experience psychiatric problems.
+Those with depression or stressors in the family are most likely to suffer from depression or other mental illnesses 2.

 During this difficult time, it’s important to know how to support and help bereaved children.

 How to help a grieving child

-Here are some important ways the grieving parent, primary caregiver, or other adults can do to help a bereaved child get through the grieving process.
+Here are some important ways the grieving parent, primary caregiver, or other adults can help the child cope during the grieving process.

 Don’t avoid talking to the child about the loss of a parent or make it a taboo subject.
 And don’t pretend everything is normal or nothing has happened in front of your child.

-But different children have different needs.
+But different children have different ways to grieve.
 We don’t know exactly what they want until we ask.

-So, ask them how they feel, and what they need, and encourage them to talk.
-However, if they are not ready to talk yet, respect their silence.
+Encourage them to talk.
+But if they are not ready, respect their silence.

 When they are ready to talk, listen attentively.

 Children sometimes have difficulty expressing their feelings, needs, and grief.
-You can help by putting their feelings into words.
+Help them put their feelings into words.
 Use statements such as:

 “I want to be able to understand what you are feeling or thinking.”